Advocating for Policy Change

-In pursuit of our goal to close the racial and ethnic wealth gap in the Chicago region, we are activating our resources and working collaboratively with partners across the nonprofit, civic and business sectors, as well as with our donors, to tackle this multifaceted issue.
+In pursuit of our goal to close the Chicago region’s racial and ethnic wealth gap, we are activating our resources and working collaboratively with partners across the nonprofit, civic and business sectors, as well as with our donors, to tackle this multifaceted issue.

 However, the racial and ethnic wealth gap is a systemic issue that cannot be solved by programmatic interventions alone.
 It was caused by discriminatory policies and systems that intentionally excluded Black and Latinx communities from accumulating wealth and reinforced economic disparities over time.
 Closing the wealth gap will require policy reforms to help us achieve our vision of a thriving, equitable, and connected Chicago region.

 The Trust supports nonprofit organizations engaged in policy research, advocacy, and community organizing and using our voice and platform to engage directly in policy and advocacy efforts.
 In alignment with our strategic plan, we have identified policy areas we believe will contribute to wealth-building for Black and Latinx families and communities.
 We know our entire region will benefit when everyone has the opportunity to meet their economic potential.

 We will thoughtfully and strategically determine the best way for the Trust to use our voice for each issue we take on, be it joining a coalition, taking a public stance, or urging lawmaker action.
 We have developed an approach to advocating for policy change to bring about the systemic reforms needed to build a truly equitable region.

 We have prioritized three issues where we believe our advocacy can bring about policy solutions aligned with our strategic objectives and our charitable mission.
 Over time, we expect our policy priorities will shift as progress is made, the political landscape shifts, and additional opportunities emerge that will help us advance our work.